novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-92.md

 No matter how hard they tried, they could only make a 32MB MP3 player for now.

-“This company that makes it is 【Alpha Cast】, right?”
+“The company that produces it is 【Alpha Cast】, isn't it?”

 “Yes, it's not a big company, just one that makes car stereos.”